Verbs, Nouns, and the Hierarchy of Action in Service Design

 Returning to the dashboard work that has occupied these weeknotes, the implications become concrete.

 The digital dashboard operates in the register of status and metrics - patient flow, discharge readiness, bed occupancy.
 It represents nouns: patients, beds, tasks, statuses.
 These are the objects that persist between interactions, the entities whose states the system tracks.
-The doctor's notebook that I wrote about in December operates in the register of action and relationship - it captures verbs: who to call, what conversations to have, which results to chase.
+The doctor's notebook that I wrote about in December operates as a record of the actions - it captures verbs: who to call, what conversations to have, which results to chase.
 These are the speech acts still to be performed, the commitments not yet discharged.

 Neither alone is sufficient.
 The dashboard without the notebook loses the action orientation that makes information useful - knowing a patient is "medically optimised" means nothing without knowing what to do about it.
 The notebook without the dashboard loses the systemic view that makes action coordinated - knowing you need to "chase bloods" doesn't help if you can't see which patients are waiting on results.
 The seam between them is where the actual work happens - translating between registers, connecting nouns to verbs, objects to actions.